purpleracc00n/USBkeysTranslator/README.md

 # USBkeysTranslator
-This tool retrieves the pressed keys intercepted and stored in Leftover Capture Data from PCAP files and reproduces the text that was typed
+This tool retrieves the intercepted pressed keys stored in Leftover Capture Data from PCAP files and reproduces the text that was typed

 Version: v1.0